 Quilter aims to be the leading UK and cross-border full service wealth manager, providing advice-led investment solutions and investment platforms, focusing on delivering good customer outcomes.
 The breadth of the Group's model helps to generate prosperity for customers by providing the services to develop suitable financial plans, manage customers' investments in risk-based solutions and by helping customers access modern wealth wrappers via the Group's platforms.
-Quilter's purpose and strategy are underpinned by core beliefs, which include: the belief in the value of trusted advice, that better choice for customers does not mean more choice, and modern, simple and transparent products should be easily accessible and good value.
-The Directors believe that the Group's competitive advantage lies in its strong positions in attractive markets and its ability to offer high quality solutions across each element of the value chain at a competitive, transparent and unbundled price.
+Quilter's purpose and strategy are underpinned by core beliefs, which include: the belief in the value of trusted advice, the right product choice for the customer and the belief modern, simple and transparent products should be easily accessible and good value.
+The Directors of Quilter plc believe that the Group's competitive advantage lies in its strong positions in attractive markets and its ability to offer high quality solutions across each element of the value chain at competitive, transparent and unbundled prices.
+Quilter's strategic objectives include delivering on customer outcomes, advice and wealth management growth, wealth platforms growth, and optimisation and efficiency.